kevinrenskers/SDWebImage-ProgressView/README.md

 ## License
-LastFm is available under the MIT license.
+SDWebImage-ProgressView is available under the MIT license.
 See the LICENSE file for more info.